scipy-conference/scipy_proceedings/papers/compyle_pr_ab/compyle.rst

 kernels with support for local/shared memory specifically for OpenCL and CUDA backends.
 Compyle provides simple facilities to annotate arguments and types and can optionally make use of Python 3's type annotation feature as well.
-Compyle also features JIT compilation if desired.
+Compyle also features JIT compilation and automatic type inference.

-Compyle is quite different from Numba.
-One major difference is that it does not rely on LLVM at all and instead performs source-to-source transpilation.
-Under the covers, compyle produces simple and readable C or Cython code which looks similar to the user's original code.
 Compyle does not provide support for any high level Python and only works with a highly restricted Python syntax.
 While this is not very user-friendly, we find that in practice this is vitally important as it ensures that the code users write will run efficiently and seamlessly execute on both a CPU and a GPU with minimum or ideally no modifications.
-Furthermore compyle provides the basic parallelization algorithms that users can use to extract good performance from their hardware.

 In addition, compyle allows users to generate code using mako templates in order to maximize code reuse.
 Since compyle performs source transpilation, it is also possible to use compyle as a code-generation engine and put together code from pure Python to build fairly sophisticated computational engines.

 The functionality that Compyle provides falls broadly in two categories,